StevenMMortimer/salesforcer/.github/ISSUE_TEMPLATE/query-issue-template.md

   - [ ] I have considered making a minimal reproducible example using the [**reprex**](http://reprex.tidyverse.org/) package.
 Details on how to create a reprex are available here: https://www.tidyverse.org/help/#reprex.

   - [ ] I have included the version of R and any packages that are used (Hint: Simply copy/paste the result of `devtools::session_info()` at the bottom of your issue).

-  Thank you for considering these steps.
-It will speed up the process of resolving your issue.

 ----